gpteth/StockETFs/blocketf-contracts/lib/forge-std/CONTRIBUTING.md

 Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the pull request.
 Most nits can typically be fixed by the Foundry maintainers merging the pull request, but they can also be an opportunity for the contributor to learn a bit more about the project.

 It is always good to clearly indicate nits when you comment, e.g.: `Nit: change foo() to bar().
-But this is not blocking`.
+But this is not Stocking`.

 If your comments were addressed but were not folded after new commits, or if they proved to be mistaken, please, [hide them][hiding-a-comment] with the appropriate reason to keep the conversation flow concise and relevant.